SenseNet/sncom-resources/_posts/2020-12-15-insight-to-snaas-delivery-process.md

 # Everything is isolated

 Operating cloud-base content management services requires high-quality security regulations and standards.
-These thing are extreme important for us too.
+These thing are extremely important for us too.
 Individual repositories are totally isolated, which means both database and service layer are separated per repository.
-This way we can meet today's standards in data security, isolation, scalability and backup, this gives us the advantages in terms of both security issues and updates.
+This way we can meet today's standards in data security, isolation, scalability and backup, giving us the advantages in terms of security issues and updates.

 <p align="center">
 <img src="/img/posts/separation.jpg">